madfatihid/multi_select_item/README.md

           subtitle: new Text("Description ${mainList[index]['key']}"),
         ),

-        //change color based on it's selected or not.
+        //change color based on wether the id is selected or not.
         decoration: controller.isSelected(index)
             ? new BoxDecoration(color: Colors.grey[300])
             : new BoxDecoration(),